Search

 The cash rate has an indirect impact on our costs.
 Put simply, when the cash rate goes up, it becomes more expensive for financial institutions like Great Southern Bank to lend money.

-As a result of these cash rate increases, we have taken the difficult decision to raise our home loan variable interest rates in response.
+As a result of the cash rate increase, we have taken the difficult decision to raise our home loan variable interest rates in response.
 This has been done to ensure our continued ability to provide customers with the award-winning level of service they expect.

 The rate change detailed above applies to most variable owner-occupied and investor home loans.
 Rate Breaker Package Home Loans get reviewed in line with that product’s specific terms and conditions.